NAVAJYOTH-KRISHNAN/myosa-khetgpt/README.md

 ---
-publishDate: 2026-05-09
+Publish Date: 2026-05-09

-title: KhetGPT — AI-Powered Daily Agricultural Advisory System
+Title: KhetGPT — AI-Powered Daily Agricultural Advisory System

-excerpt: A MYOSA Mini field node that reads all onboard sensors, pipes the data to a cloud server, calls a Gemini LLM, and delivers a personalised daily farm advisory to the farmer on Telegram — automatically, every day.
+Excerpt: A MYOSA Mini field node that reads all onboard sensors, pipes the data to a cloud server, calls a Gemini LLM, and delivers a personalised daily farm advisory to the farmer on Telegram — automatically, every day.

-image: khetgpt-cover.jpg
+Image: khetgpt-cover.jpg

-tags:
+Tags:
   - Agriculture
   - AI
   - LLM